How can the UK government help reduce soaring gas and electricity bills?

 UK electricity and gas prices have soared this spring after regulator Ofgem revised its energy price cap.

+In worse news, the regulator’s chief executive Jonathan Brearley has since told the House of Commons’ Business, Energy and Industrial Strategy Committee that he is expecting the cap to rise again in October, putting the cap “in the region of £2,800”.

-A response to climbing wholesale gas prices around the world, driven by increased demand and reduced imports to Europe, the review was implemented as of 1 April 2022 and potentially places as many as 22m households up against it and unable to meet their commitments.
+A response to climbing wholesale gas prices around the world, driven by increased demand and reduced imports to Europe, the review implemented on 1 April 2022 potentially places as many as 22m households up against it and unable to meet their commitments.

-Chancellor Rishi Sunak has since announced that £150 council tax rebates would be given to homes in bands A to D and as well as plans to offer a £200 discount on bills.
+Chancellor Rishi Sunak has so far announced that £150 council tax rebates would be given to homes in bands A to D and as well as plans to offer a £200 discount on bills.

-A government-backed loan scheme of that order will cost around £5bn to £6bn, well below the £20bn demanded by the energy industry, which has already been criticial of the announcements trailed.
+A government-backed loan scheme of that order will cost around £5bn to £6bn, well below the £20bn demanded by the energy industry, which was highly criticial of the announcements.

-Dale Vince, the boss of Ecotricity, has already called the measures “far too little, far too late”.
+Dale Vince, the boss of Ecotricity, called the measures “far too little, far too late”.

-Responding in the House of Commons, Labour’s shadow chancellor Rachel Reeves likewise called Mr Sunak’s plans a “buy now pay later scheme that loads up costs for tomorrow”.
+Responding in the Commons, Labour’s shadow chancellor Rachel Reeves likewise called Mr Sunak’s plans a “buy now pay later scheme that loads up costs for tomorrow”.

 How much are energy bills rising by?

-As of 1 April, households that are currently on a standard variable tariff saw their bills rise sharply by 54 per cent or £693 from £1,277 to as much as £1,971.
+As of 1 April, households that are currently on a standard variable tariff saw their bills rise sharply by 54 per cent to as much as £1,971.

 For around 4 million customers on prepayment meters, there was an increase of £708 from £1,309 to £2,017.